sfranzyshen/ESP8266-Arduino-JavaScript/README.md

-# mJS3 - a JS engine for embedded Arduino IDE systems
+### ESP8266-Arduino-JavaScript - JavaScript scripting engine in Arduino IDE for ESP8266

 [![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)

-mJS3 is a single-source-file JavaScript engine for Arduino IDE microcontrollers.
+ESP8266-Arduino-JavaScript is a Arduino IDE Library to implement a JavaScript engine for Arduino IDE ESP8266 microcontroller.

-## Demo Install
+## Library Install

-- Download (Clone) this github repository and copy the folder (as is no need to rename it) into your user Arduino Folder (C:\Users\USER\Documents\Arduino\mjs3-Arduino)
+- Download the latest github release zip file [ESP8266-Arduino-JavaScript-0.0.12](https://github.com/sfranzyshen/ESP8266-Arduino-JavaScript/releases/download/0.0.12/ESP8266-Arduino-JavaScript-0.0.12.zip)
+- In the Arduino IDE, navigate to Sketch > Include Library > Add .ZIP Library.
+At the top of the drop down list, select the option to "Add .ZIP Library''.
+- You will be prompted to select the library you would like to add.
+Navigate to the .zip file's location and open it.
-- Load the sketch using the Arduino IDE menu (File->Sketchbook->mjs3-Arduino)
+- Load the demo sketch using the Arduino IDE menu (File->Examples->ESP8266-Arduino-JavaScript->blink)
-- Build and Upload (*note: currently does not build on AVR platforms)
+- Build and Upload.

 ## Features